What's the Difference Between Workers' Compensation and Disability?

 A job-related injury or illness that renders a person unable to work can leave an employee in a financial scramble.
 Medical expenses are mounting, and there are other bills to pay.

-At The Law Offices of Jeffrey S. Glassman, our compassionate, experienced Boston workers’ compensation lawyers work to examine every possible avenue of benefits and recovery.
+At Jeffrey Glassman Injury Lawyers, our compassionate, legal team works to examine every possible avenue of benefits and recovery.

 One question we are often asked: “What’s the difference between workers’ compensation and disability?”